 Hey, hey, hey!
 I’m Michelle, a cupcake enthusiast, and baking adventurer.
 I’ve been baking since I was 13 and have enjoyed every step of the process.

 To this day, one of my favorite things to bake is cupcakes.
-There’s truly nothing more charming than a cupcake, especially miniature ones.
+There’s truly nothing more charming than a cupcake, especially mini cupcakes.

 Today, we’re discussing how long it really takes for cupcakes to cool (and why it’s oh, so important).

-- How Long Does it Take for Cupcakes to Cool?
+- How Long Do Cupcakes Take to Cool?

 - Why You Need to Cool Cupcakes